ampproject/amphtml/contributing/getting-started-e2e.md

 The amphtml unit tests use the [Mocha](https://mochajs.org/) framework, the [Chai](http://chaijs.com/) assertion library and the [Sinon](http://sinonjs.org/) mocking library.
 The specifics of the tests you will need to add will vary depending on the issue/feature you are working on.
 If you are fixing a bug in an existing component there should already be tests in the test directory for that component that you can look at for guidance.
 For example the [amp-video](https://github.com/ampproject/amphtml/blob/master/extensions/amp-video/amp-video.md) component has [tests](https://github.com/ampproject/amphtml/blob/master/extensions/amp-video/0.1/test/test-amp-video.js).

-You can run the tests in a single file by running `gulp test --files=<file to test>`, e.g. for amp-video:
+You can run the tests in a single file by running `npx gulp test --files=<file to test>`, e.g. for amp-video:

 ```
-gulp test --files=extensions/amp-youtube/0.1/test/test-amp-youtube.js
+npx gulp test --files=extensions/amp-youtube/0.1/test/test-amp-youtube.js
 ```

 Alternatively you can take advantage of a Mocha feature that allows for running only certain tests--`describe.only`.
-Simply replace the `describe` in the Mocha tests you want to run with `describe.only` and only those tests will be run when you run `gulp test`.
+Simply replace the `describe` in the Mocha tests you want to run with `describe.only` and only those tests will be run when you run `npx gulp test`.
 Make sure to remove the `.only` and run all tests before sending your code for review.

-To make running the tests more convenient you can also use the `--watch` flag in any `gulp test` command.
+To make running the tests more convenient you can also use the `--watch` flag in any `npx gulp test` command.
 This will cause the tests you've indicated to automatically be rerun whenever a file is modified.

 If you are not sure how to create these tests you can ask on the GitHub issue you're working on or reach out to the community as described in [How to get help](#how-to-get-help).